cfzimmerman/S25-EC1005/notes.md

   - Ivy league skews more highly on parent income than top SAT scores
   - Harvard is highly unequal.
 It's very slowly getting more equal.
 Students from low income families do really well after graduation.

-# Class 17: The "Deep History" of economic growth
+# Class 17 and 18: The "Deep History" of economic growth

 - Readings:
   - Landes book